hzwer/WritingAIPaper/README.md

 > **Background.** The GPU cluster has been running for half a year, and you feel that the results are already significant.
 You realize that the deadline for an upcoming conference is less than a month away, yet you have only written some course assignment reports.
 How far in advance should the first draft be completed to avoid missing the deadline?
 What distinguishes a good research paper from a bad one?
 What should be done before starting to write?
 These questions plague you like a nightmare, leaving you staring at the blank Overleaf homepage.
 Luckily, this article is written for you.

 In this article, we will discuss the aspects related to writing conference papers, with a focus on common pitfalls, catering to novices.
 Our article mainly consists of two parts: **[completing a paper](https://github.com/hzwer/WritingAIPaper?tab=readme-ov-file#build-a-paper-from-scratch)** and **[refining its details](https://github.com/hzwer/WritingAIPaper?tab=readme-ov-file#readability-improvement)**.
 We aim to provide practical guidance that will enable novices to navigate the complexities of academic writing and contribute to the field with clarity and confidence.
-Sincerely, we recommend the [Resource List of Writing Tips](https://vision.sjtu.edu.cn/writing.html) curated by Professor Chao Ma.
+Sincerely, we recommend the [Resource List of Writing Tips](https://vision.sjtu.edu.cn/writing.html) curated by Chao Ma.

 ## Build a Paper from Scratch